ACCESS-NRI/access-hive.org.au/docs/about/contact.md

 ACCESS-Hive is an initiative of the [The Australian Earth-System Simulator (ACCESS-NRI)][access-about].

 ACCESS-Hive is an open community supported effort.
-The underpinning support is provided by ACCESS-NRI but much of the content is provided by the ACCESS Community.
+The underpinning infrastructure is provided by ACCESS-NRI but much of the content is provided by the ACCESS Community.

 If there are problems or queries about the content of ACCESS-Hive check if there is already a relevant [open issue on the ACCESS-Hive GitHub repository][issues], and open one if not.